chesterXalan/Web-HakkaTourGame/README.md

 # Web-HakkaTourGame

 - A simple web game based on Taiwanese tourism.
 Using Python as web backend.
-- Combined with Hakka, ChatGPT and GoogleMapJS APIs to create an immersive gameplay experience.
+- Combined with Hakka, ChatGPT and GoogleMapsJS APIs to create an immersive gameplay experience.